Types of malware businesses must protect against

 Rootkits spread via injection.
 Injection methods vary but can include piggybacking, whereby the rootkit is bundled with genuine software, such as an application plugin.
 Other injection methods include blended threat, whereby the rootkit takes advantage of vulnerabilities on the system, or via infected mobile apps.

-Spyware infects systems via conventional means of malware including websites, email and ads.
+Spyware infects machines via conventional malware attack sources including websites, email and ads.
 Spyware relies on an active internet connection since one of the critical functions of spyware is to send information back to the cybercriminal.

 There are four types of spyware, namely, keyloggers, password stealers, infostealers and mobile spyware.
 You may sometimes see adware identified as the fifth type of spyware.

-Infostealers: Used by third parties to collect sensitive information entered on an infected system.
+- Infostealers: Used by third parties to collect sensitive information entered on an infected machine.
 This confidential information could include usernames, passwords, browser history, log files and emails.
-Infostealers typically infect a system via web browser vulnerabilities.
+Infostealers typically infect a computer via web browser vulnerabilities.

 Trojans can be attached to software downloads.
 A popular choice is to hide a trojan within freeware and shareware games.
 In phishing, the trojan is installed via a downloaded file from an email that has portrayed itself to be a trusted source.
 Trojans are now often delivered in Microsoft Office and PDF files to avoid suspicious executable files from unknown or random sources.